 If you have experience in using the registry, we recommend download these fisiere.reg and then double-click on it to disable or re-enable Folder Options:

-This tutorial has been tested on Windows XP, so do not recommend using registry method on any edition of XP.
+This tutorial has not been tested on Windows XP, so we do not recommend using the registry method from any XP edition.